jenkinsci/plasticscm-plugin/doc/standalone-guide.md

 Finally, the _Poll on controller_ option allows you to run the polling operation on the Jenkins controller instead of the agent.
 This is useful if you're using Kubernetes agents, for example, and you want to make sure that the polling operation is always executed, even if the agent is not available.
+See the [Poll on controller](#poll-on-controller) section below for more information.

 ![Freestyle configuration](img/freestyle-configuration.png)